 Penobscot Theatre Company has its roots in the Acadia Repertory Theatre, founded in Bangor in 1973 by George Vafiadis and Lou Collier.
-Acadia Rep presented 97 productions in Bangor before Penobscot Theatre Company was incorporated as a 501(c)3 on March 17, 1983.
-The School For Wives was the first play officially produced by PTC.
-Acadia Rep still operates on Mount Desert Island as a separate entity, while PTC is the only year-round, professional regional theatre in Northern Maine.
+Acadia Rep presented 97 productions in Bangor before Penobscot Theatre Company was incorporated as a 501(c)3 in 1983.
+The School For Wives was the first play officially produced by the nonprofit.
+Acadia Rep still operates on Mount Desert Island as a separate entity, while Penobscot Theatre Company is the only year-round, professional regional theatre in Northern Maine.

-Joe Turner Cantu became Artistic Director in 1990 and remained in that position through 1992, when the board of directors named Mark Torres Producing Artistic Director.
+Joe Turner Cantu became artistic director in 1990 and remained in that position through 1992, when the board of directors named Mark Torres producing artistic director.
 Torres led the theatre for the next 13 seasons.
-During his tenure, the theatre reorganized to operate withpaid professionals, tripled the budget and increased attendance to more than15,000 annually.
+During his tenure, the theatre reorganized to operate with paid professionals, tripled the budget and increased attendance to more than15,000 annually.
 Torres also broadened the theatre's activity to include the annual Maine Shakespeare Festival, which performed on the banks of the Penobscot River for seven summers.

-Upon Levy’s departure, the board instituted a new dual leadership structure, and hired Marcie Bramucci as Managing Director and Bari Newport as Artistic Director.
-Working in close collaboration, they are charting the course for continued growth through sound management, strong programming, adherence to the highest professional standards, and the development of enduring community-based partnerships.
+Today Newport leads the company as producing artistic director in partnership with Mary Budd, executive director.
+With the board, they are charting the course for continued growth through sound management, strong programming, adherence to the highest professional standards, and the development of enduring community-based partnerships.